Correcting Turbulence-induced Errors in Fiber Positioning for the Dark Energy Spectroscopic Instrument: Data

 This work focuses on using measurements of stationary points to measure and correct for the turbulence present in images from the FVC.
 These stationary points include 120 fiducials \citep{desiinstrumentation:2022} exclusively used for calibration purposes, as well as several hundred non-functional positioners that are rarely used in operations.
-For this work, we used a total of 793 stationary points, provided by the fiducials and 673 non-functional positioners.
+For this work, we used a total of 793 stationary points, provided by the fiducials and 673 non-functional positioners; the locations of these points are shown in red in Figure~\ref{fig:turbexample}.
 The non-functional positioners have a fairly random distribution in the focal plane.
 Most of the non-functional positioners can move, but their movement is erratic and can lead to collisions with neighboring positioners, and so we have chosen to keep their locations fixed in DESI operations.
 We expect to be able to return many of these positioners to operations in the future.
 Fortunately, however, these stationary positioners provide good measurements of the sky background for DESI spectroscopy and can also be used to probe the turbulent positioning errors that are the focus of this work.

 Every DESI observation results in a ``coordinates'' file\footnote{See the DESI data model at \url{https://desidatamodel.readthedocs.io/en/latest/DESI_SPECTRO_DATA/NIGHT/EXPID/coordinates-EXPID.html} for details.} which contains the measurements of the locations of fibers in each FVC exposure, both before and after turbulence correction.
 These measurements are the focus of the analysis of this paper.